monster-js/monster-js/docs/main-concept/services.md

 ## Injecting Services into Other Services

-Services in Weco JS can depend on other services, allowing for a layered architecture where services can be composed of smaller, reusable services.
+Services in Monster JS can depend on other services, allowing for a layered architecture where services can be composed of smaller, reusable services.

 ```ts
 // Example of a service that injects another service